• Skip to primary navigation

 The concept is similar to the very South African way of mixing vegetables with potatoes – such as this recipe for boereboontjies (or mashed green beans), which can also be made with carrots or spinach instead of beans.

-Thinking about it, it probably stems from times gone by, when potatoes were plentiful, and fresh vegetables less so.
+Thinking about it, these recipes all probably stem from times gone by, when potatoes were plentiful, and fresh vegetables less so.
 It was a way of making vegetables stretch to feed more mouths.

 Either way, colcannon is a very tasty dish, and I’m happy to be able to share my simple version with you in time for St Patrick’s Day.